atrauzzi/protoculture/readme.md

 its big advantage is in how everything is tied together.
 In that sense, protoculture is not a full framework, but an application framework.

-Protoculture builds upon the standard ES Promise APIs and while Protoculture is authored in TypeScript, you can definitely use it from regular ES.
+While Protoculture is authored in TypeScript, you can definitely use it from regular ES as well.

 #### Service Providers
 Service providers are responsible for telling the dependency injection system about new classes and functionality.
 All